kevinlekiller/kwin-effect-shaders/README.md

     git clone https://github.com/kevinlekiller/kwin-effect-shaders_shaders ~/.local/share/kwin-effect-shaders_shaders

+If you use the default location for the shaders, it will be automatically detected.

-Set the `Shader Path` by opening the configuration UI (see "Keyboard Shortcuts").
+If you use a custom location, set the `Shader Path` by opening the configuration UI (see "Keyboard Shortcuts").

 For example `/home/kevin/.local/share/kwin-effect-shaders_shaders`